empika/empika.github.io/_posts/2015-08-18-jack-move-update-august.md

 categories: [posts, jack-move]
 ---

-Been working on a new environment, and using Unity's post FX for some bloom
+Been working on a new environment, and using Unity's post FX for some bloom, you can see the effect in the top picture.

 ![1](http://eddy.parr.is.s3.amazonaws.com/images/jackmove/alley_bloom.png)